 An organization can only continue to grow and prosper if its employees do.
 Since employees are rarely overseen constantly by the manager, the manager’s feedback to the employee should reflect an assessment from people who work with the co-worker daily.
 The manager needs to assess if their experience aligns with that of these co-workers.
 Your organization is more effective when a variety of voices go into the 360 feedback delivered.

 Feedback is useful to the manager when it is specific.

 Make Your Feedback Straightforward and Honest

-Say, "I am bothered a great deal when Mary completes her assignments late.
+Here is an example of useful criticism: "I am bothered a great deal when Mary completes her assignments late.
 My entire team is then forced to wait until we can complete our portion of the project.
 This causes us to rush and not turn out our best work.
 Or, we miss our deadline, too."